 It’s a rare list of the most beautiful cities in Europe that doesn’t include Prague.
 One of its outstanding features is the number of vantage points from which to admire views of the city.
-My favourite viewpoint is from the Great South Tower of St Vitus Cathedral.
+For the best view of Prague, my favourite viewpoint is from the Great South Tower of St Vitus Cathedral.

 St Vitus Cathedral, Prague Castle